panpanfei/Phase-only-Image-Based-Kernel-Estimation-for-Blind-Motion-Deblurring/ReadMe.md

 3. For the non-uniform blur, please refer to our paper and use a multi-patch strategy.
 For example, we segment the image into small patches in size 80*80 with an overlapping of 30 pixels.

+### Note for reproduced.
+1. Following the equitions in our papar
+2. Coded some process (e.g., fft or corralation) by yourself instead of using inbuid functions.